Search for the Higgs boson decays to a $\rho^0$, $\phi$, or K$^{*0}$ meson and a photon in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Simulated samples

 Samples of simulated Higgs boson events, produced via \ggH, VBF, $\ttbar\PH$, $\WH$, and $\ZH$, are generated at next-to-leading order (NLO) in QCD using \POWHEG 2.0, with improved accuracy where available~\cite{Nason:2004rx,Frixione:2007vw,Alioli:2008tz,Alioli:2010xd,Nason:2009ai,Luisoni:2013kna}.
 The signal yields are normalized to the theoretical cross sections.
 The \ggH cross section is calculated at next-to-next-to-NLO in QCD and at NLO in electroweak accuracy, while those for the other production modes are calculated at next-to-NLO in QCD and at NLO in electroweak accuracy~\cite{deFlorian:2016spz}.
 The decay $\PGrz\to\pippim$ has a branching fraction of $\approx100\%$, while the decay $\PGf\to\kpkm$ has a branching fraction of $(49.1 \pm 0.5)\%$.
 For the decay $\PKstarz\to\PK\PGp$, the branching fraction is close to $100\%$, with two-thirds of these decays involving a charged kaon and a charged pion~\cite{piddigi}.

-Background estimation relies solely on data.
-However, for data-to-simulation comparisons and the evaluation of corrections that account for differences between the two, simulated samples are used.
+Simulated samples are utilized to measure data-to-simulation correction factors for the object identification and trigger selection efficiency; these simulations are also employed to optimize the event selections within each category.
 The related SM processes are: $\PGg$, $\PW\to\Pell\nu$, and Drell--Yan $\ztoll$ production in association with jets, as well as $\ttbar$, $\PW\PGg$, and $\PZ\PGg$ production.
 These samples are generated at leading order (LO) using \MGvATNLO 2.6.5 with MLM parton matching~\cite{Alwall:2014hca}, \MGvATNLO 2.6.5 at NLO, with FxFx matching~\cite{Frederix:2012ps} or \POWHEG program.
 The NNPDF3.1 parton distribution functions (PDFs)~\cite{Ball:2017nwa} at next-to-NLO order are used for all samples.

 All generated samples are interfaced with \PYTHIA 8.212~\cite{Sjostrand:2014zea} to model parton showering and hadronization.
 The description of the underlying event is provided by the CP5 tune~\cite{Sirunyan:2019dfx}.
 For the signal samples the decays $\Hgrho$, $\Hgphi$, or $\Hgkstar$ are also modeled using \PYTHIA.
 With the Higgs boson being a scalar particle, angular momentum conservation enforces fully transverse spin alignment of the outgoing vector meson, but \PYTHIA simulates unpolarized decay products.
 To account for this effect, signal events are weighted at generator level by a factor proportional to $\sin^2\theta$, where $\theta$ is the angle between the direction of the positive kaon or pion in the meson rest frame and a polarization axis defined as the meson flight direction in the Higgs boson rest frame; the polarization axis can be effectively approximated, in the present case, with the meson flight direction measured in the laboratory, given the smallness of the meson masses with respect to the Higgs boson mass~\cite{PPHEP}.
 A validation of this reweighting has been performed using \EVTGEN~\cite{LANGE2001152}.